Spiritual growth is a lifelong process. Perhaps because we tend to focus on Christian education for

 We all know people who have “hit the wall” in their lives and grown cynical about their faith.
 The problem may be that their spiritual growth did not keep pace with the challenges they face.
-The good news is that it’s never too late to continue growing in faith, and that small steps definitely add up over time.
+The good news is that it’s never too late to continue growing in faith and that small steps add up over time.

 Education for Ministry (EFM)